What is male infertility?

 Anything that blocks the genital tract can stop the flow of semen.
 This could be a genetic or birth defect.
 Infection or inflammation from a sexually transmitted disease can also block semen.
 Other causes include scar tissue from surgery or twisted, swollen veins in the scrotum.

 Other factors may include erectile dysfunction or premature ejaculation.
-Liver or kidney disease, or treatment for seizure disorders are examples of problems that can cause infertility.
+These include liver or kidney disease, or treatment for seizure disorders.

 Who is at risk for male infertility?